esl/MongooseIM/doc/developers-guide/mod_muc_light_developers_guide.md

 * `mod_muc_light_codec_legacy.erl`
   An implementation of XEP-0045 compatibility mode.
-  Note that while, some parts of the legacy mode are implemented directly in `mod_muc_light.erl`, the stanza translation takes place here.
+  Note, that while some parts of the legacy mode are implemented directly in `mod_muc_light.erl`, the stanza translation takes place here.
-  It does not utilise the full potential of the MUC Light extension but allows using the standard MUC implementation in XMPP client libraries for prototyping or transition phase.
+  It does not utilise the full potential of the MUC Light extension but allows using the standard MUC implementation in XMPP client libraries for prototyping or the transition phase.
   Not recommended for production systems (less efficient than modern codec and requires more round-trips).

 * `mod_muc_light_codec_modern.erl`